-It was around New Years Day, 1687, that a ship load of Huguenots reached New York.
-In the spring of that year, they bought land from the Dutch and found it “New Rochelle”.
-The sun, Lewis Guion, built the family house there in 1696 – – a “one and a half storey cottage with dormer windows, aid of hand asked oak beams and stone filled walls”, still standing, I am told.
+It was around New Years Day, 1687, that a shipload of Huguenots reached New York.
+In the spring of that year, they bought land from the Dutch and founded “New Rochelle”.
+The son, Lewis Guion, built the family house there in 1696 – – a “one and a half storey cottage with dormer windows, made of hand-axed oak beams and stone-filled walls”, still standing, I am told.

 famous old hostelry once standing in Eastchester, N. Y.

 Charles Guion operated the in during the Revolutionary period.
-The famous election of 1733, known in history as “The Great Election” marks a highlight in the life of Guion’s Tavern, for the debates and discussions held they are did much to solidify the spirit of the people to resist all forms of tyranny and oppression.
+The famous election of 1733, known in history as “The Great Election”, marks a highlight in the life of Guion’s Tavern, for the debates and discussions held there did much to solidify the spirit of the people to resist all forms of tyranny and oppression.

 Tradition has it that George Washington spent three days at the Inn when he was ill, and upon leaving, he rewarded the wife of the proprietor with a kiss for the excellent care she had given him.
 And legend further says that the wife of the proprietor never after washed the spot which his lips had touched.